 What about free energy from renewable sources?

 While the idea of free renewable energy sounds great as a concept, it is either chaotic in its availability or available only at regular but fixed times.
 All renewables are very dilute, and thus require huge installations to harvest them.
-Renewables have to be matched by conventional power generation to ensure we always have a supply.
+Renewables have to be complemented by conventional fossil fuel derived power generation to ensure we always have a supply.
 Renewables are also very resource intensive to implement for the amount of energy they produce, so the environmental credentials are very poor when you take into account the impact of mining and end of life disposal.

 Isn’t Nuclear power dangerous?